How askScout turns a noisy git log into a 10-second digest

 The LLM only writes the narrative parts: Vibe Check, the bullet sections, and Key Takeaways.
 Everything structural is already done.
 The prompt grounds the model in the actual commit messages and diffs, so it cannot invent work that did not happen.

 The prompt has strict editorial constraints.
 Banned phrases like “great work” and “leveraged.”
 A required format for bullets: Title - body with 2-5 plain-language words in the title.
 No file paths or function names in summaries (the model translates everything to features and behaviors).
 No em dashes, no semicolons.
+The full constraint list is open source.
+See Why we made askScout open source for why we publish it.

 Step 4: Render in plain English